Sharonah8/Sanaa-Frontend/README.md

 ## General Information:

 SANAA ART:- Sanaa is an e-commerce platform designed to host classic art pieces.
 It seeks to bridge the gap between local and international artists and their customers.
-It provides a platform for them to interact and buy and sell their art pieces without the need for a middle-man, thus promoting the artists and providing a safe platform for transaction between the artists and the buyers.
+It provides a platform for them to interact, buy and sell their art pieces without the need for a middle-man, thus promoting the artists and providing a safe platform for transaction between the artists and the buyers.

 ## How to Use the Website